Phnom Penh to Kampot: Van, Taxi, Bus & Train

 The one way tickets cost 10 USD (plus 1 USD for credit card processing fee if you book online – but I would strongly recommend you to book online because the services are often sold out) and the trip takes around 3 hours.
 They stop once along the way (about halfway down to Kampot) for a toilet and snack break (about 10-15 minutes).

-The Giant Ibis Station in Kampot is conveniently located next to the gasoline station right opposite of the Durian Roundabout in the city center and you can walk to your hotel without relying on the Tuk Tuk drivers.
+The Giant Ibis Station in Kampot is conveniently located near the Durian Roundabout in the city center, and you can walk to your hotel without relying on the Tuk Tuk drivers.

 Train